maces/fastapi-htmx/README.md

 - `full_template_name` The full page template to use when URL rewriting + history is used
 - `*_template_constructor` For DRY code, in case the logic to gather all needed variables is needed multiple times

-Seeing these arguments one might ask themselves: Why use a full template or functions to provide the variables for the templates if there is an endpoint anyway?
+Seeing these arguments one might ask themselves: Why all these parameters?
+The answer is an opinionated take on how to design modular endpoints wit partials and url-rewriting support:

 The idea behind FastAPI-HTMX is to maintain a modular structure in the app and with the endpoints.
 Similar to a REST API with a [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA).
 This way the frontend can be modular as well.
-This majorly helps with supporting [URL rewriting and the history](https://htmx.org/docs/#history) in the frontend.
-A simple endpoint just answers with the partial.
-If the URL is rewritten and a user navigates back, reloads the page or copies the URL and opens it in another tab or shares it, only the partial would be shown in the browser. **To enable this SPA like functionality FastAPI-HTMX provides these arguments for the decorator and requires to return a dict of the needed variables**.
+This majorly helps with supporting [URL rewriting and the history](https://htmx.org/docs/#history) in the frontend:

+- A simple endpoint just answers with the partial.
+- Without it, if the URL is rewritten and a user navigates back, reloads the page or copies the URL and opens it in another tab or shares the URL, only the partial would be shown in the browser.

+**To enable SPA like functionality FastAPI-HTMX uses the concept of partials and fullpages as arguments for the decorator and requires to return a dict of the needed variables**.

 In order to support this in an app, see the following example:

 `my_app/api_with_constructors.py`:
 ```python